 California fairypoppy (not a “poppy”) is a delicate, small flower found only in California.

-In addition to what I show above, we found the following native flowers:
+In addition to what I discussed above, we found the following native flowers:

 - Indian paintbrush